organhouse/static-site/_posts/2018-10-01-std-exposure-inform.md

 post_excerpt: >
   Everything is going to be okay.
-Here is a great resource for how to structure that conversation, including scripts to follow.
+Here is a great resource for how to structure that conversation.
 You can also inform partners anonymously.
 layout: post
 permalink: >
   https://organhouse.org/consent/std-exposure-inform/